Gananath/pyort/README.md

 +--------+-------------+-------------------------------------------------------------------+
 ```
 ## Optional

+###### Database
+You can save the logs in a sqlite database and the `--save` option only works with sqlite installed.
+You can install sqlite by `pip install pysqlite` for pyhton 2.7.

 ###### Project Honey pot
 If wanted you can also get [project honey pot's](https://www.projecthoneypot.org/) threat score for foreign ip's but needs project honey pot's api key and `pip install httpbl` then add api key to `config.ini` without quotes.
 This only works when `--save` option is enabled.